• About Us

 A legacy mission manzanita (Xylococcus bicolor) in the Santa Ana Mountains, California.

 Old-growth chaparral is the natural condition and once characterized much of California as shown in this 1936 photo looking south at the Sant Lucia Range, San Luis Obispo County.
+This and the photo below demonstrate that dense, old-growth chaparral is the natural condition and was here before the era of fire suppression, the factor some incorrectly cite as to why chaparral today covers large areas with an impenetrable cover.
 Taken as part of the Wieslander Vegetation Type Mapping survey.

 Old-growth manzanita chaparral in 1933 on Sugar Pine Mountain (Sacramento topographical quadrant).
 Photo taken during the Wieslander Vegetation Type Mapping survey.